remexre/remexre.github.io/content/stahl/dream.md

 # comment_issue = 5
 +++

 The StahlDream is the shorthand I use for constructing a personal computing system, from the hardware up.
-This encompasses several programming languages, an operating system, at least two databases, and everything one needs to support all of the above.
+This encompasses several programming languages, an operating system, at least two databases.
 (And that's before I get to any actual applications.)

 I realized I don't actually have all this written down in one place anywhere, so this serves as a snapshot into the current vision.